 Distillation columns of various designs and applications are encountered nowadays throughout petroleum refining, petrochemical, chemical, and process industries.

-This course is designed to provide you with a complete understanding of construction details and functioning of distilling columns.
-This understanding is a prerequisite for successful operation of your plant.
+This course is designed to provide you with a complete understanding of construction details and the functioning of distilling columns.
+This understanding is a prerequisite for the successful operation of your plant.

 - Concept of Sensible and Latent Heat

-- Relation between temperature, pressure and composition of distillate and residue
+- Relation between temperature, pressure, and composition of distillate and residual

 - Operating parameters of an industrial distillation column (Pressure, Temperature, Flow rates, Reflux Ratio...)